 The carbohydrate content in commercial feed is 35%, while in feed with the addition of eco enzyme liquid, the carbohydrate content ranges from 34.39–38.79%.
 This value is very good for supporting the growth of fish of various types.
 Gunawan & khalil (2015) stated that omnivorous fish need carbohydrates ranging from 10% to 50% of their food.

 The results of the proximate test revealed that the crude fiber content in feed supplemented with eco enzyme ranged from 0.93% to 0.95%, which is included in the good category.
 This is because the low crude fiber content increases digestibility, so that fish can absorb nutrients more efficiently.
 The crude fiber content in fish feed is recommended to be in the range of 3–5%.
 Fiber levels higher than 10% can reduce feed digestibility and decrease fish growth, because nutrient absorption is reduced.
-Crude fiber also provides a longer satiety effect due to the presence of complex carbohydrates which can suppress appetite (adiningsih et al, 2024; albab abrar et al, 2019).
+Crude fiber also provides a longer satiety effect due to the presence of complex carbohydrates which can suppress appetite (adiningsih et al, 2024; albababrar et al, 2019).

 The water content in commercial feed is 10%, while in feed with added eco enzyme liquid, the water content ranges from 8.70–10.48%.
 The highest water content was found in treatment d feed with the addition of 6 ml/100 g of eco enzyme liquid, namely 10.48%.
 This increase in water content occurs because the eco enzyme liquid that is sprayed seeps into the feed.
 However, the water content of 10.48% is still within the tolerance limit for fish feed.
 The optimal water content in fish feed usually ranges from 8% to 12%, because excessive water content can accelerate rotting and cause an unpleasant odor (gunawan&khalil, 2015).
 The ash content in commercial feed is 11%, while in feed with added eco enzyme liquid, the ash content ranges from 8.09–8.36%.
 The results of the ash content analysis in all treatments showed good results.
 According to gunawan&khalil (2015), the standard for good ash content in fish feed is below 13%.
 Feed with added eco enzyme liquid showed a decrease in ash content compared to commercial feed (control).
 Spraying eco enzyme liquid on feed samples has been proven to reduce ash content, thereby improving the quality of ash content in fish feed.